Jason2866/Tasmota-specials/README.md

-Github Workflow to deploy the unofficial fimrwares
+Github Workflow to deploy the unofficial firmwares